-New RVR equipment has been installed at Brisbane Airport with BOM certification for the new runway only able to be completed after operations have commenced in mid 2020.
-The installation of pit and duct infrastructure for the future installation of Stop Bars on the eastern side of the existing runway has also occurred.
+New RVR equipment is currently being installed at Brisbane Airport with BOM certification expected by mid-2019.
+Included in the scope of the RVR project was the installation of pit and duct infrastructure for Stop Bars on the eastern side of the existing runway.